fbpx

 How Do I Know If The Peach Is Ready for Freezing?

-• Ripe peaches usually have a dark yellow color, and are often found at local farmer markets and farm stands.
-You can also get them at your nearest grocery (but they’re usually picked before they ripen).
+- Ripe peaches usually have a dark yellow color, and are often found at local farmer markets and farm stands.
+You can also get them at your nearest grocery (but those ones are usually picked before they ripen).

 Which Type of Container Should I Freeze Them In?